-- Collate condition and function data on our assets and incorporate this information into our forward planning of our infrastructure. - · Review and update asset component codes and valuation methodology - Investigate, develop and implement demand forecasting, predictive
+- Collate condition and function data on our assets and incorporate this information into our forward planning of our infrastructure. - Review and update asset component codes and valuation methodology - Investigate, develop and implement demand forecasting, predictive

-- modelling, deterioration modelling and failure mode analysis for structural assets. - Identify an agreed level of service for assets with a high community profile with the community - Improve asset allocation to operational and maintenance tasks - Improve and streamline project development to better inform long term financial plans.
+- Identify an agreed level of service for assets with a high community profile with the community - Improve asset allocation to operational and maintenance tasks - Improve and streamline project development to better inform long term financial plans.